-&lt;sup>5 The general rule is described in the TER, article 22A: 'If a subject consists of component examinations, the period of validity of the component examination for which no credits are assigned shall be restricted to that academic year'.
+9 The general rule is described in the TER, article 22A: 'If a subject consists of component examinations, the period of validity of the component examination for which no credits are assigned shall be restricted to that academic year'.

+- and/or practical exercise (so-called sequence requirements).
+In this article this is implemented by formulating a number of these entry requirements (sequence requirements).

 - 3. Students that do not meet the stated entry requirements of a course and feel this results in unreasonable study delay, can request the educational director to allow them access to the course.
 The request needs to be accompanied by an advise of an academic counsellor.

-- 4. Students are only allowed to get access to the TI3806 Bachelorproject if they have successfully completed all courses of the first and second academic year of the Bachelor programme.
+- 4. Students10 are only allowed to get access to the TI3806 Bachelorproject if they have successfully completed all courses of the first and second academic year of the Bachelor programme.

 - 5. Students are only allowed to get access to CSE2000 Software Project if the following courses are successfully completed:

 - CSE1100 OOP

 - CSE1305 Algorithms & Datastructures

 - CSE1100 OOP Project

 - CSE1110 Software Quality and Testing

 - CSE2215 Software Engineering Methods

 - 6. Students are only allowed to get access to CSE3000 Research project if the following courses are successfully completed:

 - CSE1100 OOP

 - CSE1300 Reasoning & Logic

 - CSE1400 Computer Organisation

 - CSE1200 Calculus

 - CSE1305 Algorithms & Datastructures

 - CSE1500 Web & Database Technology

 - CSE1205 Linear Algebra

 - CSE1105 OOP Project

 - CSE1505 Information and Data Management

 - CSE1210 Probability Theory and Statistics

 - CSE1110 Software Quality and Testing

 - CSE1405 Computer Networks

 - CSE2215 Computer Graphics

 - CSE2510 Machine Learning

 - CSE2310 Algorithm Design

 - CSE2215 Software Engineering Methods

 - CSE2000 Software Project